sscdelft/kickoff_talk/README.md

 * 10 mins presenting the NEW chapter
 * date: Sept 19th at 16:00
 * Thea and Manuel will talk
-* Q: Do we want to have leapdayish slides ???

-TODO:
+* room has been reserved!

+TODO's:
 ----

 * cake
 * remember Alex (and Kees)
 * promote: hang posters, send emails
 * put date and room (Dijkstrazaal) on posters
+* Q: Do we want to have leapdayish slides ???